Mohit01112/datalens/README.md

 This helps handle temporary API failures and rate limits.

----

 ### Token Budget Protection

-Large dataset profiles are automatically controlled before being sent to the LLM to reduce unnecessary token usage and avoid context-window problems.
+Large dataset profiles are controlled before being sent to the LLM to reduce unnecessary token usage and context-window problems.

----

 ### Malformed JSON Handling

-If the LLM returns an invalid analysis plan, DataLens catches the JSON parsing error and asks the user to retry rather than crashing the application.
+If the LLM returns an invalid analysis plan, DataLens handles the JSON parsing failure instead of allowing the application to crash.

----

 ### Column Validation

-If the AI suggests a column that does not exist in the dataset, DataLens validates the plan and removes the invalid suggestion.

----
+AI-generated plans are validated against the uploaded dataset.
+Suggestions referring to unavailable columns can be removed during validation.

 ### Analysis Caching

-DataLens caches analysis results using a hash generated from:
+Analysis results can be cached using a combination of:

 ```text
 Dataset Profile